🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Australia

-• Gambling winnings typically tax-free if not a professional gambler
+• Gambling payouts typically avoid tax unless you are classified as a professional gambler

 Best Practices Globally